2014 Belgian Grand Prix: Post-race

 "Obviously it is part of the experience he is gaining over the season.
 He is very motivated.
 He is new to the category and it is nice to see the big boys a pushing a little bit to show him 'stay behind, kid'.
 It is part of the learning process, so it is good.
 I think it is not easy to step into F1, especially with a top team.
 There is a lot of pressure in delivering when there is no more testing.
 It is not easy."

-The race result increased Rosberg's lead in the Drivers' Championship to 29 points over his teammate Hamilton in second place.
-Ricciardo's victory kept him in third with 126 points, while Alonso's seventh-place finish moved him to eleven points ahead of Bottas in fifth.
-In the Constructors' Championship, Mercedes (with 411 points) maintained their lead over second-placed Red Bull (254 points).
-Ferrari in third place increased the gap over Williams in fourth to ten points as McLaren overtook Force India for fifth with seven races left in the season.
+The race result increased Rosberg's lead in the World Drivers' Championship to 29 championship points over his teammate Hamilton in second place.
+Ricciardo's victory kept him in third with 126 championship points, while Alonso's seventh-place finish moved him to 11 championship points ahead of Bottas in fifth.
+In the World Constructors' Championship, Mercedes (with 411 championship points) maintained their lead over second-placed Red Bull (254 championship points).
+Ferrari in third place increased the gap over Williams in fourth to ten championship points as McLaren overtook Force India for fifth with seven races left in the season.